miguelgrinberg/Flask-SocketIO/docs/index.rst

 Deployment
 ----------

-There are many options to deploy a Flask-SocketIO server, ranging from the to the insanely complex.
+There are many options to deploy a Flask-SocketIO server, ranging from simple to the insanely complex.
 In this section, the most commonly used options are described.